nickhardiman/packethost-role/README.md

 packethost-role
 =================
-Nick's dev.
-Not fit for, well, anything much.
+warning: Not fit for, well, anything much.
+Very little is tested.
+Definitely doesn't work for a VMware host.
+See 'Broken!' below.

 Reserve a bare-metal machine from https://www.packet.com/.
 Little more than an ansible role wrapper around packet_sshkey and packet_device modules.
-Doesn't work for VMware host.
+Defaults to creating a big RHEL7 box.

 Some people call Packet 'packet.net'.
 I used the label 'packethost'.
 I saw that here.